-Subpart C. Appeal process.
+Subpart C. Appeal process

-The president or designee shall review the record and determine whether to affirm or modify the decision.
+The president or designee shall review the decision issued by the decision-maker and the investigation report, and determine whether to affirm or modify the decision.
 The president or designee may receive additional information if the president or designee believes such information would aid in the consideration of the appeal.
-The decision on appeal shall be made within a reasonable time and the complainant, respondent and designated officer shall be notified in writing of the decision, consistent with applicable state and federal data privacy laws.
+The decision on appeal must be made within a reasonable time and the complainant, respondent, and designated officer must be notified in writing of the decision, consistent with applicable state and federal data privacy laws.
 The decision on appeal exhausts the complainant's and respondent's administrative remedies under this procedure except as provided herein.

+Part 8.
+Education and Training

+The colleges, universities, and system office shall provide education and training programs to promote awareness and prevent discrimination, harassment, and retaliation such as educational seminars, peer-to-peer counseling, and informational resources.
+Education and training programs should include Board Policy 1B.1, this procedure, and may include training on trauma-informed investigations and restorative practices.
+All colleges, universities, and the system office shall promote awareness of Board Policy 1B.1 and this procedure, and shall publicly identify the designated officers.

 Part 9.
-Education and training.

-The system office, colleges and universities shall provide education and training programs to promote awareness and prevent discrimination/harassment, such as educational seminars, peer-to-peer counseling, operation of hotlines, self-defense courses, and informational resources.
-Education and training programs should include education about Board Policy 1B.1 and this procedure.
-All colleges and universities and the system office shall promote awareness of Board Policy 1B.1 and this procedure, and shall publicly identify the designated officer.

-Part 10.
-Distribution of board policy 1B.1 and this procedure.
+Distribution of Board Policy 1B.1 and System Procedure 1B.1.1

-Information regarding Board Policy 1B.1 and this procedure shall, at a minimum, be distributed to students at the time of registration and to employees at the beginning of employment.
-Distribution may be accomplished by posting on an internet Web site, provided all students and employees are directly notified of how to access the policy and procedure by an exact address, and that they may request a paper copy.
-Copies of the policy and procedure shall be conspicuously posted at appropriate locations at the system office and on college and university campuses at all times and shall include the designated officers' names, locations and telephone numbers.
+Board Policy 1B.1 and this procedure must, at a minimum, be distributed to students at the time of registration and to employees at the beginning of employment.
+Distribution may be accomplished by posting on an internet website, provided all students and employees are directly notified of how to access the policy and procedure by an exact web address, and that they may request a paper copy.
+Copies of the policy and procedure must be conspicuously posted at appropriate locations at the system office and on college and university campuses at all times and include the designated officers' names, locations, and telephone numbers.